Harry45/MSc_Thesis/README.md

 ## Bayesian Inference and Bayesian Model Selection

-<p align="justify"> In the most simplest way, we can state that the posterior distribution of a set of parameters is proportional to the productt of the likelihood and the prior.
+<p align="justify"> In the most simplest way, we can state that the posterior distribution of a set of parameters is proportional to the product of the likelihood and the prior.
 The denominator (evidence or marginal likelihood) simply acts as a normalisation constant but is crucial in Bayesian model comparison.<a></p>

 <p align="center"><img src="Figures/Figure_5.png" alt="bayes_5" width="30%" height="30%"></p>